youyanggu/covid19_projections/index.md

 For regular updates and insights, follow Youyang Gu on Twitter:&nbsp; <a href="https://twitter.com/youyanggu" class="twitter-follow-button" data-show-count="false">@youyanggu</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 * **January 12:** We added vaccination plots to the infections page for every US state (and nationally) based on the latest [CDC data](https://covid.cdc.gov/covid-data-tracker/#vaccinations).
 For example, see the vaccination progress for the [US](/infections/us).
+Scroll down or [click here](#view-us-infections-estimates) to find your state.
 See a map of the vaccination progress for all 50 states [here](/maps-infections).
 * **January 7:** See our [new thread](https://twitter.com/youyanggu/status/1347266544946929665) for an analysis of existing COVID-19 population immunity and its correlation with the severity of this current wave.
 * *January 5:* See our new [county-level summary](/infections/summary-counties) page, where we present the best and worst-impacted counties in a sortable table format.
 * *January 5 (#2):* We made a major update to our [Path to Herd Immunity](/path-to-herd-immunity) page, incorporating the latest vaccination data from the CDC and preliminary information on the new COVID-19 strain.